shaunahan/Data_Science_Case_Studies/5. Topic Modelling - NIPS/readme.md

 Goal: Find Hottest Topics in ML
 Analysis of a NIPS papers data set using LDA.
 Use Natural Language Processing on NIPS research papers from the past decade to discover the latest trends in machine learning research.
 The techniques used here to handle large amounts of data can be applied to other text datasets as well.
 <br> <br>
 Dataset: Over 50,000 NIPS papers are stored in datasets/papers.csv.
-The CSV file contains information on the different NIPS papers that were published from 1987 until 2017.
+The CSV file contains information on the different NIPS papers that were published from 1987 until 2017. <br>
-<Br>Columns: id, year, title, event_type, pdf_name, abstract, paper_text
+<br> Columns: id, year, title, event_type, pdf_name, abstract, paper_text
 <br>

 ## Logics Behind